2018–19 Czech Women's First League

-The 2018–19 Czech Women's First League is the 26th season of the Czech Republic's top-tier football league for women.
+The 2018–19 Czech Women's First League was the 26th season of the Czech Republic's top-tier football league for women.
 Sparta Praha were the defending champions.

 Format

 The eight teams will play each other twice for a total of 14 matches per team.
 After that the top four teams will play a championship round for another six matches per team.
 The bottom placed four teams play the relegation round.
 The champion and runners-up qualify for the 2019–20 UEFA Women's Champions League.